Generative Modelling With Inverse Heat Dissipation: Additional Experiments

-As noted in the main paper, the model is almost as simple as possible.
-Here we show that one complication, the inclusion of sampling noise $\sigma$ is necessary for the model to work.
-As an example, \cref{fig:sigma0_failed_samples} shows samples from a model trained on MNIST with $\sigma=0$.
-The model completely fails to work, resulting in random patterns. \Cref{fig:sigma0_failed_trajectory_and_input_grads} shows the generative process and visualizes neural network input gradients during the process, both for zero sampling noise, $\delta=0$, and with a non-zero amount of sampling noise.
-The trajectory starts from the flat image, but quickly blows up to a random pattern, especially with noise added during sampling.
+As noted in the main paper, the training noise $\sigma$ is necessary for the model to be defined in a sensible way.
+Mechanistically, it also acts as a regularization parameter: Training the neural network to directly solve the exact reverse heat equation, that is, estimate the extremely ill-conditioned inverse $\mat F(t_K)^{-1}$, does not work.
+To showcase this, \cref{fig:sigma0_failed_samples} shows samples from a model trained on MNIST with $\sigma=0$.
+The produced images are essentially random patterns. \Cref{fig:sigma0_failed_trajectory_and_input_grads} shows the generative process and visualizes neural network input gradients during the process, both for $\delta=0$, and with a non-zero amount of sampling noise.
+Starting from the flat prior, the image quickly blows up into a random pattern.
 Note that the input gradients are similar to the ones seen in \cref{fig:input_gradients} for our model, but the signs are the opposite.
-Intuitively, it appears that the model has learned a generic sharpening filter where the response of the output grows as the input image gets less blurry.
-Without the sampling noise $\sigma$, the model learns to literally take steps along the ill-posed inverse heat equation, but with a non-zero $\sigma$, the model becomes more robust, and takes the training data distribution into account.
+Intuitively, the model has learned a generic sharpening filter where the response of the output increases more as the image gets less blurry.
+This is very unstable, and small errors in the reverse steps are amplified.
+With a non-zero $\sigma$, the model becomes more robust and is forced to take the training data distribution into account.